Agrium refuses investor demand to spin off retail

 ($1 = 0.99 Canadian dollars)

-Additional reporting by Michael Erman in New York and Sakthi Prasad in Bangalore; Editing by Jim Marshall, Marguerita Choy and Richard Pullin
+Reporting by Rod Nickel in Winnipeg, Manitoba; Additional reporting by Michael Erman in New York, Euan Rocha in Toronto and Sakthi Prasad in Bangalore; Editing by David Cowell, Lisa Von Ahn, Dale Hudson, Jim Marshall and Marguerita Choy